-The presence of fin whale 40 Hz calls (Figure 7) was examined via manual scanning of the LTSA and subsequent verification (from a spectrogram) of the frequency and temporal characteristics of the calls.
+The presence of fin whale 40 Hz calls (Figure 7) was examined via manual scanning of the LTSA and subsequent verification from a spectrogram of the frequency and temporal characteristics of the calls.
+There were no confirmed detections of fin whale 40 Hz calls in this recording period.

 Figure 7.
-Fin whale 40 Hz call in LTSA (top) and spectrogram (bottom) at JAX Site D, May 2016.
+Fin whale 40 Hz call in LTSA (top) and spectrogram (bottom) at Norfolk Canyon Site A, May 2017.